reshinto/Basic_technologies_revision/react/reactJS.md

 }
 ```
 ### ShouldComponentUpdate
-#### Should be used if a function renders the same result given the same props and states (mainly for performance optimization)
+- Should be used if a function renders the same result given the same props and states (mainly for performance optimization)
+- Memoization: cache result of function call
+- Warning: do not prematurely optimize performance, use only as needed for expensive calculations
-- method 1: declaring in the shouldComponentUpdate method
+#### method 1: declaring in the shouldComponentUpdate method
 ```javascript
 import React from "react";